rohanchandra/type-theme/_posts/2015-11-19-Use-hibernate-with-texo-models.md

 ---
 layout: post
-title: Use Hibernate with Texo Model Entities description : Generating texo models and link with hibernate can be sometime rude giving exception as Failed to create sessionFactory object.java.lang.ClassCastException: java.util.ArrayList cannot be cast to java.util.Set
+title: Use Hibernate with Texo Model Entities description : Generating texo models and link with hibernate can be sometime rude giving exception as Failed to create sessionFactory ArrayList cannot be cast to Set
 ---
 [Hibernate](http://hibernate.org/orm/) is the best [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) in Java.
 It provides a wrapper in .NET also as NHiberate.